nixnull/agoranomic.github.io/start.md

 ---
-title: join
+title: becoming agoran
 layout: default
 ---

 <div id="Welcome" class="content">
-<h1>Joining Agora</h1>
+<h1>Becoming Agoran</h1>
 <div class="col-content" style="padding-left:3%; padding-right:3%">
 <h2>Intro to Agora</h2>

 <p>This is a guide for anyone who is curious about playing Agora.
 It is not at all exhaustive, because Agora is complex and changes frequently.
 It will cover everything from what you should (and shouldn't) do before playing, how to join, and how some of the most common gameplay actions are done (like voting and proposing).

 <h2>The Rules</h2>
-<p>Unlike most games, I do not recommend trying to read all of the rules before you start playing; most players don't.
-The rules are long, technical, and full of a lot of Agora-specific terminology.
-It's also very difficult at first to tell which rules are important and which aren't.
+<p>Don't worry about reading the full ruleset right now.
+Instead, focus on getting the basics down in this guide, and then skim the rules as needed.
+Once you have a good handle on the basics, feel free to go back and re-read the whole thing.

-Instead, I recommend that you jump straight in with this guide, and read the rules as needed.
-When you come across something you're not familiar with, search for it in the rules and read the rules it comes up in.
+<h2>The Mailing Lists</h2>

-Once you've got a grip on the basics, feel free to spend some time reading the whole thing.
-But don't fret over it for now.
+<p>Agora Nomic is played via mailing lists.
+You sign up for each mailing list, and when someone sends a message to them, you receive a copy.<p>

-<h2> The Mailing Lists</h2>
+<p>You probably don't want Agora to send email to your inbox, because it will be a lot.
+One option is to set up filters.
+For example, <a href="https://support.google.com/mail/answer/6579?hl=en">here's gmail's filter instructions</a>.
+You can also make an email account just for Agora, as some players do.</p>

-<p>Agora Nomic is played via email.
-To join, you sign up for the mailing lists.
-When anyone sends an email to one of the lists, everyone signed up receives it.</p>
+<p>Agora has 4 mailing lists, which are explained below.
+You should sign up for all 4:<p>

-<p>Agora has 4 email lists.
-These collectively make "the fora" as most players call it.
-Three of these lists are "public" forums, that's where the gameplay actually happens.
-The fourth one is a "discussion" forum, where people talk about the game.</p>
+* <em><a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-business">Agora-Business</a></em> - You send messages here to do stuff.

-<p>The three public fora are <a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-official">Agora-Official</a>, <a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-business">Agora-Business</a>, and <a href="https://agoranomic.groups.io/g/main/join">Gio</a>.
-Business is where most gameplay happens, and where you will send all of your game messages at first.
-Official is where Reports are sent, which are summaries of what's currently happening in the game.
-Gio is a backup list, used when the other two stop working (which happens sometimes).
-Rarely, players might send messages to Gio as a way to "sneak" past people that might not be subscribed to it.</p>
+* <em><a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-official">Agora-Official</a></em> - Officers send Reports here.
+That's where you can read summaries of what's currently happening.
+If you're not an officer sending a report, you shouldn't be sending a message here.

-<p>The discussion forum is <a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-discussion">Agora-Discussion</a>.
-Messages sent to this forum are never game actions, so people usually use it to discuss the game.
-By default when you reply to a message sent to a public forum, your reply will be sent to Agora-Discussion.
-If you want to take an action, you need to change the "To" to Agora-Business.</p>
+* <em><a href="http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-discussion">Agora-Discussion</a></em> - Players discuss the game and respond to actions here.
+No actions can be taken here.
+Note that by default, when you reply to the other two lists, the "To:" will be here.
+If you want to take an action, you need to change it to Agora-Business.

-<p>Because many emails might be sent in a single day, you should consider either making an email account just for Agora, or setting up filters to send all Agora messages to a folder.
-Your email provider will have instructions on how to do that.
-For example, <a href="https://support.google.com/mail/answer/6579?hl=en">here's gmail's filter instructions</a>.</p>
+* <em><a href="https://agoranomic.groups.io/g/main/join">Gio</a></em> - This is the backup list.
+Sometimes the other lists stop working for a while, and gameplay continues here.

 <p>Once you've subscribed to each mailing list, and confirmed your subscriptions in your email, you will start receving messages as they are sent.
 You will also now be able to send messages.
 Now it's time to register.</p>